isaacplmann/ngx-contextmenu/README.md

 ## Context Menu Items

-- Each context menu item is a `<template>` element with the `contextMenuItem` attribute directive applied.
+- Each context menu item is a `<ng-template>` element with the `contextMenuItem` attribute directive applied.
-- If the `item` object is used in the context menu item template, the `let-item` attribute must be applied to the `<template>` element.
+- If the `item` object is used in the context menu item template, the `let-item` attribute must be applied to the `<ng-template>` element.
   ** Note: ** Make sure to use the `item?.property` syntax in the template rather than `item.property` as the item will be initially `undefined`.
 - Every context menu item emits `execute` events.
 The `$event` object is of the form `{ event: MouseEvent, item: any }` where `event` is the mouse click event that triggered the execution and `item` is the current item.